 Full-size range, short-game facility and putting green.

-1/ Head professional Mike de Villiers, PGA Club Pro of the Year in 2010, has spent his entire career at Modderfontein, growing up in the area with great friend Hugh Baiocchi.
-He became the club pro in 1976 at age 22 under then club GM Johnny Baiocchi.
+1/ Mike de Villiers, PGA Club Pro of the Year in 2010, was head professional at Modderfontein for 46 years before leaving in September 2022.
+He grew up in the area with great friend Hugh Baiocchi, becoming the club pro in 1976 at age 22 under then club GM Johnny Baiocchi.
 A leading teacher, he helped prepare Hugh Baiocchi in the mid-1990s for his successful career on the US Senior Tour.

 2/ Another celebrated member was Steve Williams, who recently emigrated to New Zealand, having been one of SA’s best amateurs.
 He represented South Africa in his 40s, and won the SA Senior Open and SA Senior Amateur in recent years.
 In 2006 he won the 72-hole Northern Amateur strokeplay title on his home course.